Italian, b. 1966

-Born on 7 May 1966 in Rome, son of the Mexican-American actor Anthony Quinn and his second wife, costume designer Iolanda Addolori, Lorenzo Quinn had a childhood split between Italy and the United States of America.
+Born on 7 May 1966 in Rome to the Mexican-American actor Anthony Quinn and his second wife, costume designer Iolanda Addolori, Lorenzo Quinn had a childhood split between Italy and the United States of America.
 His father had a profound influence on him, both in terms of living in the limelight of the film world and with respect to Anthony’s early work in painting and architecture.

 In his twenties Quinn had a brief acting career, including playing alongside his father in Stradivari (1989) and an acclaimed performance as Salvador Dalí.
 However, he did not enjoy working in the profession and decided to concentrate purely on sculpture.

 In November 2005 one of Quinn’s largest public sculptures, Rise Through Education, was installed at ASPIRE, the Academy of Sports Excellence, in Doha, commissioned by the state of Qatar.
+Weighing an impressive 8 tonnes, this monument shows a pair of adult hands placing the world in a child’s hand, the arms forming a circle above an open book.
+The artist’s commentary on the piece states: ‘A child is the most precious asset our future has.
+Our obligation is their guidance….
+It is only through education and knowledge that a person may master his life.’
 Quinn created a second sculpture for the interior of the academy to depict striving for excellence; Reaching for Gold is a pyramid of seven arms emerging from a base of sand, the hands straining towards a medal.

 Unique among his works as a living monument, Legacy (2006) was sculpted for Sant Climent de Llobregat in Spain.
 Quinn was fascinated by the story of the town’s cherry trees and decided to make a piece that reflected this tale.
 The tree-trunk is formed by a male and a female hand holding branches laden with cherries arranged to simulate human DNA.
 In this area famed for its juicy cherries, the sculpture carries as many fruit as there are people living in Sant Climent; each year further cherries will be added to represent new inhabitants.

-In 2008 Evolution, a major exhibition of Quinn’s output, was chosen to inaugurate the new premises of Halcyon Gallery in Mayfair, London.
+In 2008 Evolution, a major exhibition of Quinn’s output, was chosen to inaugurate the new premises of Halcyon Gallery in Mayfair, London, and the gallery published an important book on his work.
 Many of the sculptures in Evolution featured the symbol that has become synonymous with Quinn: the human hand.
-‘I wanted to sculpt what is considered the hardest and most technically challenging part of the human body’, he explains.
-‘The hand holds so much power – the power to love, to hate, to create, to destroy.
-I have injected a lifetime of experience into Evolution; it is about my past, present and future.’

 Equilibrium, an exhibition of Quinn’s monumental sculptures, followed in November 2009, coinciding with the installation of Give and Take III in Berkeley Square for six months.
 Included in the show were several important new sculptures, including What Came First? – male and female forms lying in egg-shaped hemispheres – and Home Sweet Home – a marble woman cocooned in barbed wire.
 The exhibition title reflects Quinn’s belief: ‘It is essential to find a balance in life.
 Many times that balance is achieved with the help of the people who surround us and hold us firmly to the ground, and without whom we would float into perdition.’